Abjad/abjad/abjad/docs/source/appendices/from_trevor_josiah_and_victor.rst

 1. The difficulty involved in transcribing larger scale and highly parameterized gestures and textures into traditional Western notation.

-2. The general inflexbility of closed, commercial music notation software packages.
+2. The general inflexibility of closed, commercial music notation software packages.

 3. The relative inability of objects on the printed page in conventional